 "They’re kind of like a nice living fossil for us to kind of see and experience," said Cain.

 Sandhill cranes have a unique call and mating dance.

 (Video used with permission from Plumas Audubon Society)

-"When you see them in those numbers it kind of gives you chills in the best possible way," says Cain.
-"It’s really something that I think - especially everyone from the area and from the state - should be able to experience at least once in their lifetime.
+"When you see them in those numbers it kind of gives you chills in the best possible way," said Cain.
+"It’s really something that I think—especially everyone from the area and from the state—should be able to experience at least once in their lifetime.